LibreCAD/LibreCAD/ChangeLogs/NAMED VIEWS README.md

 Implementation of named views on DXF level is interoperable at least with QCAD (so QCAD and LibreCAD can properly open files with named views).

-Interoperability with other CAD softare (AutoCAD, Draftsight etc.) for named views should be tested.
+Interoperability with other CAD software (AutoCAD, Draftsight etc.) for named views should be tested.

 ### Action Icon in Options Widget